 - 5. Check the stress on the power MOSFET by measuring its drain-to-source voltage directly across the device terminals (reference the ground of a single scope probe directly to the source pad on the PC board).
 Beware of inductive ringing which can exceed the maximum specified voltage rating of the MOSFET.
 If this ringing cannot be avoided and exceeds the maximum rating of the device, either choose a higher voltage device or specify an avalanche-rated power MOSFET.
 Not all MOSFETs are created equal (some are more equal than others). - 6.
 Place the small-signal components away from high frequency switching nodes.
-In the layout shown in Figure 18, all of the small-signal components have been placed on one side of the IC and all of the power components have been placed on the other.
-This also allows the use of a pseudo-Kelvin connection for the signal ground, where high di/dt gate driver currents flow out of the IC ground pin in one direction (to the bottom plate of the INTVCC decoupling capacitor) and small-signal currents flow in the other direction.

-- 7. Minimize the capacitance between the SENSE pin trace and any high frequency switching nodes.
-The LTC1871-7 contains an internal leading edge blanking time of approximately 180ns, which should be adequate for most applications. - 8.
+In the layout shown in Figure 14, all of the small-signal components have been placed on one side of the IC and all of the power components have been placed on the other.
+This also allows the use of a pseudo-Kelvin connection for the signal ground, where high di/dt gate driver currents flow out of the IC ground pin in one direction (to the bottom plate of the INTV{CC} decoupling capacitor) and small-signal currents flow in the other direction. - 7.
+If a sense resistor is used in the source of the power MOSFET, minimize the capacitance between the SENSE pin trace and any high frequency switching nodes.
+The LTC1871 contains an internal leading edge blanking time of approximately 180ns, which should be adequate for most applications. - 8.
 For optimum load regulation and true remote sensing, the top of the output resistor divider should connect independently to the top of the output capacitor (Kelvin connection), staying away from any high dV/dt traces.
-Place the divider resistors near the LTC1871-7 in order to keep the high impedance FB node short.
+Place the divider resistors near the LTC1871 in order to keep the high impedance FB node short. - 9.
+For applications with multiple switching power converters connected to the same input supply, make sure

-Figure 18.
-LTC1871-7 Boost Converter Suggested Layout
+Figure 14.
+LTC1871 Boost Converter Suggested Layout